les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 }
 ```

-Here's our CalculatorTest class.
-Notice that the test method is executing the production method, but that there are no assertions regarding expected results at all!
+Suppose we have a poorly-written test.
+This test is executing code, but there are no assertions regarding expected behavior (assertion-free testing):

- In this example, to illustrate assertion-free testing, we will not have any assertions regarding expected results, but only executing the code.

 ```
 @Test